jbostoen/iTop-custom-extensions/readme.txt

 * Warnings
 ********************************************************

-- Fix Class IP Phone -
+- Class: IP Devices -

 Please backup your existing IP Phones.
 It might be best to:
 1. export your existing IP Phones to a CSV-file